Statistics

 Biography from the wikipedia article, licensed under CC-BY-SA

-Gai Smith will be 70 - 2 credits, including Presta in The Invasion of Time
+Gai Smith was 70 - 2 credits, including Presta in The Invasion of Time

 Gai Smith played Presta in the Doctor Who story The Invasion of Time.